1:18 scale diecast: History

 How 1:18 scale became a standard in diecast, especially during the 1990s, is somewhat of a question, but some of the first 1:18 scale cars appeared made in tin in the United States and Japan after World War II.
 These, however, were not precise in detail or proportion, but became popular in the late 1950s and early 1960s.
-Before World War II, some vehicle appeared in this size.
-Also rather by chance, other manufacturers, like Marx in the 1960s and 1970s simply made 1:18 scale large plastic toys.
-Plastic models in the United States, though, normally were produced in 1:25 scale.
+Before World War II, some vehicles appeared in this size.
+Also, rather by chance, other manufacturers like Marx in the 1960s and 1970s simply made 1:18 scale large plastic toys.
+Plastic models in the United States, though, were usually produced in 1:25 scale.

 The first zinc alloy metal cars in this scale (and also 1:24 scale) from European Manufacturers appeared around 1970, made by the likes of German Schuco Modell, Polistil, and Gama Toys.
 Pocher, the Italian kit maker, even manufactured kits in a large 1:8 scale.
 A review of models by Consumer Reports in 1979 discussed American plastic and European diecast metal models in 1:25 and 1:24 scales, but did not once mention 1:18 scale, showing that it had not yet come into marketing popularity (Consumer Reports 1979).
 European model makers like Schuco (which was later revived), Gama and Marklin went defunct and the market for 1:18 scale grew steadily during the mid-1980s, mainly with the likes of Bburago, Polistil (both Italian companies mass-manufacturing models in Italy) and then, later, the Asian Maisto which, arguably became the principle manufacturer of this scale worldwide.
 Around this time, 1:18 scale cars based around a single model that was variously repurposed were famously used for the climactic Stay Puft Marshmallow Man sequence in Ghostbusters.